Module 1.1: Control Plane Deep-Dive

 Prerequisites: Module 0.1 (working cluster)

-- Recover a control plane component by restoring its static pod manifest
+- Recover a failed static-pod control plane component by inspecting manifests, reading local node logs, and restoring the correct file.

 Why This Module Matters